De Rham-Betti classes with coefficients: De Rham--Betti classes on abelian varieties

-In particular, by Proposition~\ref{P:torsor-fullyfaithful}, for any $n\geq 0$ and any $k\in \Z$, any de\,Rham--Betti class on $\h(A^n)(k)$ is algebraic. \item If at most one of the $E_i$ has CM, then the $\overline \Q$-de\,Rham--Betti conjecture (Conjecture~\ref{C:dRB-Qbar}(ii)) holds for $\h(A)$, i.e.,
+In particular, by Proposition~\ref{P:torsor-fullyfaithful}, for any $n\geq 0$ and any $k\in \Z$, any de\,Rham--Betti class on $\h(A^n)(k)$ is algebraic. \item If $L$ contains at most one of the CM fields associated with the CM elliptic curves among the elliptic curves $E_i$, then the de\,Rham--Betti Conjecture~\ref{C:dRB}$(ii)$ holds for $\h(A_{\overline \Q})\otimes L$, i.e.,